LearnGPT

 Write better prompts for existing models.

-When: 90% of use cases.
+Use when: 90% of use cases.
 Start here.

 RAG (Retrieval)